 Pretty simple, right?

-When we told our friends who have participated in runDisney events in the past, the immediate and unanimous advice we received was “check out Jeff Galloway’s training.”
+When we told our friends who have participated in runDisney events (like the Walt Disney World Marathon) in the past, the immediate and unanimous advice we received was “check out Jeff Galloway’s training.”
 Seriously, that is what every single person told us.
 Given that, and since I’m not yet a marathon-running expert, I’ll defer to his advice.
 Check out his suggestions for beginners and also his tips for marathon training.
 After that, definitely peruse his site, as he is a wealth of knowledge on the topic.

 The only other advice I’ll interject is to make sure your shoes are right for your foot.
 When I’ve run in the past, I’ve sworn by Saucony running shoes, as I feel they put more attention into the product and less into marketing and endorsement deals like some of the big names (cough*Nike*cough).
 Brooks is another shoe company I’ve heard great things about.
 To determine what brand is right for you, head to a local running store (no, not Dick’s Sporting Goods).
 The prices may be a little higher, but these stores employ experts who keep apprised of all the latest developments in shoe technology and can fit your feet for the shoes that will work best for you.
 You may pay $50 more or so by going this route, but that’s a lot cheaper than knee surgery down the road.
 Small price to pay!

 As a bit of an aside, after hearing from a couple friends who own the ridiculous-looking things, and reading a few studies about running, my interest has been piqued in FiveFingers by Vibram.
 These are typically not considered to be a shoe for beginners, so keep that in mind before even considering buying a pair.
-I plan on doing some more research and consulting with some experts and possibly ordering a pair of FiveFingers (I wouldn’t recommend ordering these online) at some point in the near future.
+I plan on doing some more research and consulting with some experts and possibly ordering a pair of FiveFingers (update: I ordered these and LOVE them) at some point in the near future.
 If you’re considering doing the same, you’d be well advised to read the comments below, which discuss these shoes.
 The things may look crazy, but hey, at least they’re not as bad as Crocs!

 As we progress in our race training, I’ll update this with what we’ve found works and doesn’t work.
 We plan on doing some serious reading about nutrition and running plans, so hopefully we can offer some more of our insight.